akennel/gatsby-blog/src/pages/welcome-to-the-blog/index.md

 ---
 title: Welcome to the Blog!
-date: "2018-07-01"
+date: "2020-02-23"
 featuredImage: './couple-banner.jpg'
 ---

 Welcome to the new blog, I hope you enjoy your stay!
-This is an example of how you can control what excerpt shows up.

 <!-- end -->